pboling/qfill/README.md

 some matching criteria.
 There is a Popper which is called to pop the next object from the next origination queue.
 There is a Filter which is optionally called to validate any object that is popped from the origin.
-Origin keeps popping until an object is validated for as a result-worthy object.
+Origin keeps popping until an object is validated as a result-worthy object.

 Example: